Can I be fired without any notice?

 Here are some examples of when an employer might have the right to fire you without giving you any notice:

-- you stole from your employer
+- you stole from your employer or damaged their property on purpose

 - you threatened or assaulted someone at work